Understanding Your Daughter’s Transition to College

 The Spelman College Parents Association is a way in which you can stay involved in your daughters college experience.
 The purpose of the SCPA to promote a dynamic relationship between the College and parents in support of the educational experience of our students.

-On this website, you will find helpful information - about the college where your student will study and grow for the next three or four years of her life, about the types of activities we offer, how she will change, inside and out as she matures in a nurturing environment, and what things we will do to prepare your student for success.
-This website will easily connect you with the people who will play important roles in the life of your student.
+Here you will find helpful information about the institution where your student will study and grow for the next three or four years of her life, about the types of activities we offer, how she will change from the inside and out as she matures in a nurturing environment, and what things we will do to prepare your student for success.

 Helping you to better understand the place your daughter might begin to think of as "a second home" will allow you to be a better resource for her.